 Payment gateways in India have made leaps and bounds with penetrating the Indian market, post demonetization.
 Digital payments are the new cash currency and the way to go for economic growth.

 Rural India has a significant impact on the economic progress of the country.
-With the emerging digital payment initiatives carried out for rural segments, the need for improving the digital payments in rural India has increased.
+With the emerging digital payment initiatives carried out for rural segments, the need for improving digital payments in rural India has increased.

 Why do we need payment gateways in rural India?

-There are over 500 million active smartphone users in India, with almost all of them having access to the Internet.
-Some reasons to see payment gateways make an entry into the rural sector are:
+There are over 500 million active smartphone users in India, with access to the Internet.
+Some reasons to see payment gateways in India make an entry into the rural sector are:

 - Making business operations easier for small businesses

 - Taking the country towards a paperless economy

 While over 44% of the urban sector has completely adopted digital payments, the rural sector has fallen back with only 16% of active users.